iamkoch/sinatra-html5-boilerplate/README.md

 This a Sinatra HTML5 boilerplate which implements the following gems and technologies:
 * HTML - HAML
-* CSS - SCSS, served by sprockets from /css
+* CSS - SCSS
-* JS - CoffeeScript, served by sprockets from /js
+* JS - CoffeeScript
 * Server - rack & thin
 * Development Server - shotgun
 * JSON Serialisation - yajl-ruby
+* Grunt - handles scss, coffeescript, filewatching and also livereload.
+Also uglifies and minifies

 # Instructions
 * Check out the repo